daskelly/ase/biased_SNPs/README.md

 material.
 There are two separate implementations of the model, both of which are run using R and should produce very similar results:

-1. The original implementation released with the paper, available in the directory [orig](orig).
-The code in this directory is updated from that available on the *Genome Research* website to fix several bugs and improve clarity.
+1. The original implementation used in the paper, available in the directory [orig](orig).
+The code in this directory was not originally released with the paper but was used to filter out putatively biased SNPs.
 2. An implementation of the model using [JAGS](http://mcmc-jags.sourceforge.net/).
 JAGS is a general framework for simulation from Bayesian hierarchical models using MCMC.
 Here we call JAGS from R using the rjags package.